vmware-archive/push-android/README.md

 "Register" button.

 You can change the registration preferences at run-time by selecting the "Edit Registration Parameters" action bar item.
-Selecting this item will load the Settings screen.
-There's no space to describe the options on the Settings screen itself, but you can look in the `push_default_preferences.xml` file for more details.
+Selecting this item will load the Preferences screen.
+There's no space to describe the options on the Preferences screen itself, but you can look in the `push_default_preferences.xml` file for more details.

-You can reset the registration preferences to the default values by selecting the "Reset to Defaults" action bar item in the Settings screen.
+You can reset the registration preferences to the default values by selecting the "Reset to Defaults" action bar item in the Preferences screen.

 The sample application (not the library) is also set up to receive push messages once the device has been registered with GCM and Pivotal CF.  You can choose to push messages directly through GCM or via Pivotal CF.  Although the library does not